petera-ruri/Introduction-to-JavaScript/DYLANREADME.md

 Some of the big tech firms in Auckland are setting up a social basketball league.
 So far there are Datacom, Rush, Xero, Spark, and Air New Zealand.
 Take2 has decided to enter a team of students and teachers.

-Dylan and Kieran are doing some pre-season training and want to calculate and compare their Body Mass Index.
+Sione and Stephen are doing some pre-season training and want to calculate and compare their Body Mass Index.

 This is calculated by using the formula:
 BMI = mass/ height **2